-• Cormen, Leiserson, Rivest, Stein.
-Introduction to Algorithms, Second edition.
-MIT press, 2001.
-ISBN 0-262-53196-8.
+[CLRS3] Cormen, Leiserson, Rivest, Stein.
+Introduction to Algorithms, Third edition.
+MIT press, 2009.
+ISBN 978-0-262-53305-8.

-A heavyweight book at over 1100 pages, it covers a little more material and at slightly greater depth than most others.
+A heavyweight book at about 1300 pages, it covers a little more material and at slightly greater depth than most others.
 It includes careful mathematical treatment of the algorithms it discusses and is a natural candidate for a reference shelf.
-Despite its bulk and precision this book is written in a fairly friendly style and is also the cheapest of the ones I have considered and examined.
-I have therefore structured the syllabus around it, limiting the choice of topics to those covered by this text.
-Chapter references in the chapter headings of these notes are to this textbook.
-A third edition has been announced but was not yet available at the time of writing these notes.
+Despite its bulk and precision this book is written in a fairly friendly style.
+This is the default text for this course: feel free to refer to others too, but chapter references in the chapter headings of these notes are to this textbook.
+Finally, it is also cheaper than the others; and it also covers all the topics you need for the Algorithms II syllabus as well.